guonannan123456/RankIQA/data/README.md

 This is essential because the data structure is related to the [data reader function](../src/data_layer) and the [loss function](../src/MyLossLayer).

 1. Download the [LIVE2](http://live.ece.utexas.edu/research/quality/subjective.htm) dataset and rename it as [live](./live) folder.
-Rename the image name in each distortion folder from "imgx.bmp" and "imgxx.bmp" to "img0xx.bmp", which allows us to read the data by order.
+Rename the image name in each distortion folder from "imgx.bmp" and "imgxx.bmp" to "img0xx.bmp", which allows us to read the data by order.(https://pan.baidu.com/s/1DTsjiesYcRHFo57pWqXcnw  提取码：36qc 压缩文件解压密码：livedatabase2005)
 ```
 python rename_image_names.py
 ```